Bay Bacteria Sampling

 Table adapted from Rhode Island Water Quality Regulations (250-RICR-150-05-1); see regulations for complete details.

-On May 24, twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers.
-Five of these stations were also sampled for enterococci bacteria.
-Precipitation in the five days prior to sampling totaled 3.04 inches as recorded at TF Green, most of which occurred on May 20.
+On September 25th, 2024 twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers; five of these stations were also sampled for enterococci bacteria.
+In the five days prior to sampling, precipitation totaled 0.78 inches as recorded at TF Green.
+Overall, bacteria counts were lower in the Seekonk River and higher in the Providence River than during the previous sampling event.

 Enterococci results had an overall geometric mean of 13 MPN/100 mL.
-Enterococci counts ranged from non-detect at Phillipsdale Landing, South FP East, and Conimicut Point to 74 MPN/100 mL at Point St. Bridge.
+Enterococci counts ranged from <10 MPN/100 mL at all sites except Point St Bridge, which was 63 MPN/100 mL.

 The table below lists the Rhode Island bacteria standards for primary contact and shellfishing established by the Rhode Island Department of Environmental Management (RIDEM).
 RIDEM defines primary contact as any recreational activities in which there is prolonged and intimate contact with water, involving considerable risk of ingesting water (e.g., swimming, diving, water skiing and surfing).
 Please note that the RIDEM bacteria standards are provided here for informational purposes only and are not intended to indicate official state compliance with primary contact or shellfishing standards.